Catch accessibility problems on your website before visitors run into them.

 How does page monitoring work?

-Each plan lets you monitor a set number of pages across all your websites (Free evaluation: 10 pages, Lite: 15 pages, Standard: 40 pages, Pro: 100 pages).
+Each plan lets you monitor a set number of pages across all your websites (Free evaluation: 10 pages, Micro: 10 pages, Lite: 80 pages, Standard: 180 pages, Pro: 400 pages).
 Pages are specific URL paths like /about or /contact.
 If you want to scan a pathway or journey (e.g., category → product → cart), each distinct URL/path is a page, so that pathway would count as 3 pages.
 Template pages (like product pages) can be added as a single URL and marked as a template; we then sample a few representative URLs (e.g. other product pages) when we scan.
 Need more pages?
 Add-on packs are available for all plans.

 Can I export scan results and reports?

-Yes.
-All plans include share-ready reports you can forward to leadership, clients, or legal (PDF, monthly and on-demand from the dashboard).
-These are PDF reports about your web pages (not PDF document scanning).
-Lite includes issue summaries and where they occur (element selectors).
-Standard adds full element details (HTML snippets, selectors, failure messages).
-Pro adds annotated screenshots and CSV/JSON export for workflows.
+Lite and above include PDF reports (monthly and on-demand from the dashboard).
+These are reports about your web pages (not PDF document scanning).
+Micro is dashboard-only (no PDF export).
+Lite includes issue summaries and where they occur (element selectors); Standard adds full element details (HTML snippets, selectors, fix hints); Pro adds annotated screenshots and CSV/JSON export.
+See the Reports section for details.

 How quickly will I know if something breaks?